microsoft/playwright/docs/api.md

 - `options` <[Object]>  Set of configurable options to set on the browser.
 Can have the following fields:
   - `headless` <[boolean]> Whether to run browser in headless mode.
 More details for [Chromium](https://developers.google.com/web/updates/2017/04/headless-chrome) and [Firefox](https://developer.mozilla.org/en-US/docs/Mozilla/Firefox/Headless_mode).
 Defaults to `true` unless the `devtools` option is `true`.
   - `executablePath` <[string]> Path to a browser executable to run instead of the bundled one.
 If `executablePath` is a relative path, then it is resolved relative to [current working directory](https://nodejs.org/api/process.html#process_process_cwd). **BEWARE**: Playwright is only [guaranteed to work](https://github.com/Microsoft/playwright/#q-why-doesnt-playwright-vxxx-work-with-chromium-vyyy) with the bundled Chromium, Firefox or WebKit, use at your own risk.
-  - `slowMo` <[number]> Slows down Playwright operations by the specified amount of milliseconds.
-Useful so that you can see what is going on.
   - `args` <[Array]<[string]>> Additional arguments to pass to the browser instance.
 The list of Chromium flags can be found [here](http://peter.sh/experiments/chromium-command-line-switches/).
   - `ignoreDefaultArgs` <[boolean]|[Array]<[string]>> If `true`, then do not use [`browserType.defaultArgs()`](#browsertypedefaultargsoptions).
 If an array is given, then filter out the given default arguments.
 Dangerous option; use with care.
 Defaults to `false`.
   - `handleSIGINT` <[boolean]> Close the browser process on Ctrl-C. Defaults to `true`.